 Encouraged by his wife, Frances, Bill attended Nu Voices Los Angeles, a support group at Keck Medicine of USC for patients who have undergone laryngectomies and their caregivers.
 The fact that people were living rich lives after their surgery made an impression on Bill.
 “Seeing and listening to them was like staring into a crystal ball,” Bill said.
 “The experience was disconcerting and at the same time reassuring — the happiness quotient of group members encouraged me in terms of what life may hold after a laryngectomy.
 But I continued to stall.
 I was apprehensive and in denial.”

 In 2016, Bill’s trachea had constricted so much that he was constantly short of breath.
 His colleagues noticed that his voice was weakening.
 His wife said she could hear him breathing, even when she was in a different room in their house.
-During a routine appointment, Bill’s surgeon, Uttam K. Sinha, MD, who is the medical director of head and neck surgery and an associate professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC, insisted that Bill have the surgery immediately.
+During a routine appointment, Bill’s surgeon, Uttam K. Sinha, MD, who is an otolaryngologist at Keck Medicine of USC and the medical director of head and neck surgery and associate professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC, insisted that Bill have the surgery immediately.

 “He told me, ‘We can’t wait any longer.
 We have to do the laryngectomy now,’” Bill said.
 “He considered my condition so serious that he assembled a full surgical team to come into the operating room on Saturday.”

-During surgery, Dr. Sinha, who is also an otolaryngologist at Keck Medicine of USC, removed Bill’s larynx and reconstructed an opening in his neck, called a tracheostoma, to allow him to breathe.
+During surgery, Sinha removed Bill’s larynx and reconstructed an opening in his neck, called a tracheostoma, to allow him to breathe.
 In addition to adjusting to this life-altering surgery, recovery was complicated.
 Bill experienced swelling, pain and discomfort.
 His surgery required that a tube be kept inside the tracheostoma for weeks to keep it from closing.
 Additionally, doctors said it would take from three weeks to several months before Bill could speak again, so he could communicate only in writing.

 Along with the physical impacts of surgery, came psychological impacts too.
 Many people who have laryngectomies find themselves depressed, isolated, lonely and scared.
 They often withdraw and avoid social interaction because of the severe change in the way they speak.
 With continued support from his friends at his Nu Voices Los Angeles meetings, Bill found the courage to grapple with these emotions.

-Bill also met with Brenda Villegas, MS, CCC-SLP, who is an assistant professor of clinical otolaryngology – head and neck surgery at the Keck School and a speech-language pathologist at Keck Medicine, for speech therapy sessions to learn how to use his new voice.
-He also received swallowing therapy to retrain his swallowing function in addition to undergoing multiple dilations of the esophagus done by Dr. Sinha.
+Bill also met with Brenda Villegas, EdD, CCC-SLP, SLP, EDD, who is a speech-language pathologist at Keck Medicine and clinical associate professor of otolaryngology – head and neck surgery at the Keck School, for speech therapy sessions to learn how to use his new voice.
+He also received swallowing therapy to retrain his swallowing function in addition to undergoing multiple dilations of the esophagus done by Sinha.